suebutton/helloworld/README.md

 ## Dependencies

-1. A redis cache.
-Currently, this cache is used for mapping urls to their redirect location.
+1. Comstore (web-to-app-mappings and approvals)
-2. Comstore (web-to-app-mappings and approvals)
+2. A redis cache (_optional_).
+This cache is used for mapping urls to their redirect location.
+Used only as a performance improvement.
+The service operates slowly without it.

 ## Local Setup